Introduction to PostgreSQL List Tables

 select * from pg_catalog.pg_tables;

 It will be a long list displaying all the tables that are system tables and user-defined tables.
-What if we only want to retrieve user-defined tables and not the system tables.
-For this, we will have to apply the constraint in the WHERE clause specifying the tables should not belong to pg_catalog or information_schema schemas as these two schemas only have internal system tables present in them.
-So our query should be arranged in the way, as shown below.
+What if we only want to retrieve user-defined tables, not system tables?
+We must apply the constraint in the WHERE clause specifying that the tables should not belong to pg_catalog or information_schema schemas, as these two schemas only have internal system tables.
+We should arrange our query in the following manner:

 SELECT * FROM pg_catalog.pg_tables